mabhi02/-home/index.md

                                     <img src="img/icons/si-1.png" alt="">
                                 </div>
                                 <h4>Weekly Meetings</h4>
-                                <p>Every week, there will be meetings at least once a day in which students can ask questions, prepare for tournaments, learn about their event</p>
+                                <p>Every week, there will be meetings at which students can ask questions, prepare for tournaments, and learn about their event.</p>
                             </div>
                         </div>
                         <div class="col-lg-6 col-md-6 col-sm-6">